xando/django-rocket-engine/docs/installation.rst

 Configuration
 _____________

-Google AppEngine requires applications to have an config in app.yaml file, which is responsible for basic description, how to manage application.
+Google AppEngine requires applications to have an config in app.yaml file, which is responsible for basic description, and how to manage the application.
 Create app.yaml inside project directory.
-Example app.yaml for project.
+Example of app.yaml for project.

 .. code-block:: yaml